 In the oven RIGHT NOW are some yummy gluten-free rolls!
 I never thought I would be putting the words “yummy” and “gluten-free” in the same sentence – but I’m pretty sure I’ve only had bad gluten-free bread in the past.
 I’m a believer now!
 These rolls have sold me – and they are sooo easy to make.

-1 1/2 c warm water (almost as warm as you can stand for about 20 seconds)
+1 1/2 c warm water (almost as warm as you can stand to hold your finger in for about 20 seconds)

 2 1/4 tsp active dry yeast (one package)